1. Welcome & Club Identity

 Coaching Commitments & Accreditation

-• All Junior coaches must hold at least a Foundation (Junior) coaching accreditation and stay up to date with AFL Coach learning modules
+• All Junior coaches must hold at least a Foundation (Junior) coaching accreditation via the AFL Coach platform (coach.afl.com.au) and complete the Junior Coaching Curriculum (JCC) online modules before their first session

 • Present yourself professionally in club attire and act as an ambassador for the Hawks